Doing Work Beyond the Game

 If you're creating something heavily story-driven, like a TV show or book, then creating a whole world for your characters might be a good exercise.
 Doing it for a board game (and I see it often) is probably detrimental.
 Yes, it's obviously a colossal waste of time, but it takes your focus off the original game, and it also constrains you.

 I recently played a prototype with an extremely bland theme.
 I asked the designer how attached they were to theme.
-They told me the theme couldn't really change, because it was part of a bigger "world" that they had all kinds of plans for.
+They told me it couldn't really change, because it was part of a bigger "world" that they had all kinds of plans for.

 You'll be inclined to create more games inside this world, instead of trying new things.
 Also, any publisher will instantly throw your "world" into the bin.
 Even the existence of such a world might lead the publisher to assume that you would insist on them adopting the whole world along with your game.